-Your body's immune system is designed to protect you from, or get rid of, infection.
+Your immune system defends the body from infection.
 It is made up of a complex network of cells, tissues and organs in your body.
 An underactive or overactive immune system can cause health issues.

 What is the immune system?

 - bone marrow